wso2/docs-is/en/includes/references/sms-templates.md

         </tr>
         <tr>
             <td>{{"{{tenant-domain}}"}}</td>
-            <td>[Deprecated] Domain name specific to the organization.
+            <td>Domain name specific to the organization.
 For root organizations, this is the human-readable domain name.
 For other organizations, it is the UUID.</td>
         </tr>
     </tbody>
 </table>